sambuccid/hulipaa/UI_tests.md

 ## User story 6
 This is about having multiple results, searching for words like: this,repeatedword,page1,page2
 - Multiple results are shown, each result expands and collapses independently and we can open them
-- Searching for a word like `page1` or `page2` check taht the results are ordered based on the number of occurrences of the word in the page
+- Searching for a word like `page1` or `page2` check that the results are ordered based on the number of occurrences of the word in the page
 - When there is an error with a result(due to 404 or parsing) just the single result should be affected and the other results should still be accessible

+## User story 7
+When the user searched for multiple words
+- Results for all the words are shown(try searching for wordJustOnPage1 and wordJustOnPage2 and then them together)